Biden Administration

 Read more

-Biden’s Infrastructure Law: Energy & Sustainability Implications
+Energy & Sustainability Viewpoints Thumbnail

 On November 15th, President Biden signed the Infrastructure Investment and Jobs Act into law.
 The historic infrastructure plan includes the single largest investment to address climate change in U.S. history.
 The Law allocates billions of dollars to priority areas, including significant funding for the development of carbon capture infrastructure, alternative energy sources and technologies (including, without limitation, solar, geothermal, clean hydrogen, advanced nuclear, hydroelectric power and battery technologies), grid infrastructure, and electric vehicle infrastructure.